rune/rune/docs/docs/how-it-works/player-info.md

 ## Getting Player Info {#getting-player-info}

 The `Rune.getPlayerInfo(id)` function is used to retrieve information about a player.
-The return player object contains the following values:
+The returned object contains the following values:

 - `displayName: string`
 - `avatarUrl: string`
 - `playerId: string` (same as key, just provided for simplicity)

+Note that you can pass the ID of a player that is no longer in game and get placeholder information.

 ## Avatars {#avatars}

 Using avatars is a great way to personalize the UI to show whose turn it is or in a leaderboard.
 Since the avatar is loaded over the network there might be a slight delay during which you might want to display a placeholder – and we got you covered!